Know Before You Go: Corolla vs. Carova

 Wildlife and Nature

-Corolla boasts attractions like the Currituck Beach Lighthouse and the Corolla Wild Horse Fund, where visitors can learn about the history and conservation of the wild horses that roam the area.
+Corolla boasts many attractions like the Currituck Beach Lighthouse and the Corolla Wild Horse Fund, where visitors can learn about the history and conservation of the wild horses that roam the area.
 Carova, however, takes the wildlife experience to the next level.
-It's home to a population of wild horses that roam freely along the beaches and dunes, creating a unique and unforgettable sight for visitors.
-You can learn more about them by visiting the Corolla Wild Horse Fund or reading our related blog post.
+It's home to a population of wild banker horses that have roamed freely along the beaches and dunes for nearly 500 years, creating a unique and unforgettable sight for visitors.
+You can learn more about the horses’ history and the laws that protect them by visiting the Corolla Wild Horse Fund or reading our related blog post.
+If you’re staying in Carova and lucky enough to be visited by these beautiful creatures in your yard, be careful not to step in horse poop!

 Amenities

 Corolla provides a range of dining options, shopping, and entertainment for visitors.
-Visitors to Carova should plan ahead and bring supplies, as amenities are limited.
-It requires significant time and effort to access amenities like grocery stores and restaurants located in Corolla.
+Visitors to Carova should plan ahead and bring supplies, as there are no amenities in this area.
+It requires significant time and effort to access the nearest grocery stores and restaurants in Corolla.
+During the height of summer, the speed limit on the beach road is 15 mph.
+Depending on the distance you need to travel to get back to town and how many people are enjoying the beach, it can take a very long time to make a trip to the grocery store.

 Beach Experience

 Both Corolla and Carova offer stunning stretches of sandy beaches, but their ambiance differs.
-Corolla's beaches are known for their convenience and accessibility, with designated swimming areas and lifeguards during peak season.
+Corolla's beaches are known for their convenience and accessibility, with some lifeguarded areas during peak season.
 Carova's beaches are more untouched and rugged, offering a sense of isolation and a chance to connect with nature in a raw, unfiltered setting.
+It’s not uncommon for the wild horses to make anearly morning or afternoon appearance.
 One of the main appeals of Carova is the ability to drive on and park along the shoreline.
+However, the vehicular traffic on the beach can be unsettling for families with small children or pets.
 Parking permits are required during peak season, but you may do so yearround.
 In contrast, beach driving in Corolla is only permitted in the offseason.

 Conclusion

 Whether you're drawn to the vibrant energy of Corolla or the untouched allure of Carova, both destinations have their own distinct charm.
 Corolla provides a well-rounded vacation experience with amenities and activities, while Carova offers an off-the-beaten-path adventure for those seeking tranquility and a closer connection with nature.
-Your choice between Corolla and Carova ultimately depends on your preferences for crowd size, access to amenities, and the kind of coastal experience you yearn for.
+Your choice between Corolla and Carova ultimately depends on your driving comfort level, preferences for crowd size, access to amenities, and the kind of coastal experience you yearn for.
+Our suggestion?
+First-time visitors especially may wish to stay in Corolla but purchase a parking pass to try a day trip to Carova before committing to a full week.
+You’ll get a taste of both areas and can figure out which you like best.